oxen-io/loki-launcher/README.md

 `exit` will stop your service node.
 If you just want to exit the interactive terminal, please use `ctrl-c`.

 You can pass most [command line parameters](https://lokidocs.com/Advanced/lokid/) that you would give to lokid to `loki-launcher start`

+You can make a launcher config file in /etc/loki-launcher/launcher.ini and change various settings, [Check our wiki](https://github.com/loki-project/loki-launcher/wiki/Launcher.ini-configuration-documentation) for details on options.

 # How to keep the launcher up to date